radrich/richarmstrong.net/pages/exquisite-corpse.md

 **You want to collaborate on something fun?** You’ve heard of Exquisite Corpse right?
 It’s where a few people contribute toward a ‘body’.
 Typically someone draws the head, someone else the body, and someone else the legs.

-But with this project **there’s going to be more than 3 of us.** We’re going to be create a super duper long Exquisite Corpse!
+But with this project **there’s going to be more than 3 of us.** We’re going to be creating a super duper long Exquisite Corpse!

 ## Why This Project?
 Because we’ve been in some form of COVID lockdown for over a year!